priyankjain/2016-Purdue-Ironhack-Tutorials/Tutorial Project.md

 ### Introduction

-This is a tutorial project for 2016 Purdue Ironhack. **Please notice that the example topic here is not the same as the one given to you!**
+This is a tutorial project for 2016 Purdue Ironhack. _Please notice that the example topic here is not the same as the one given to you!_

+The demo site for the project is [here](2016-Purdue-Ironhacks-Tutorial-Project.html).
 You may check it out as a reference for your own project.
-The Demo site for the project is [here](http://test.rcodi.charlessong.me/)

 Find more information about Open Innovation and our Research Center of Open Digital Innovation at Purdue University [here](https://www.purdue.edu/opendigital/)

-[Git clone](Github-Tutorial.md) this repository and get started with Purdue Ironhacks 2016
+[Git clone](Github-Tutorial.md) this repository and get started with Purdue Ironhacks 2016!

 ### Problem Statement